roshantac/EVA4/Assignment15/B/Readme.md

 # Depth and Mask Estimation
-The main challenge of this assignment was data creation which is already explained in the A part of the assignment.
+The challenging part of this assignment are data creation and Resource and time management for training.
 This gives us more insight about encoder - decoder network and image segmentation problem as well.

 ## Model